-CAMILLA: – “Open Up” is about daring to be humble, vulnerable.
+CAMILLA: – “Open Up” is about daring to be humble and vulnerable.
 And honest.

-DT500 MAG: – Camilla, you have 10 years of music-making, you have got many huge names like Bazis, Trulz and Robin, Arildo and others, tell us more about that?
+DT500 MAG: – Camilla, you have 10 years of music-making, and you have got many huge names like Bazis, Trulz and Robin, Arildo and others.
+Tell us more about that?

 DT500 MAG: – Black&whites of you?

 CAMILLA: – Most are that I am very patient by trying to be worthy of justice.
 The least is a double-edged sword.
-I think a lot, sometimes it can be annoying.
-It is important to remember to take care of yourselves, not only taking care of everyone else.
-Plus, time is precious.
-I am plodding.
+A lot, sometimes it can be annoying.
+It is important to remember to take care of yourselves, not only take care of everyone else.
+Plus, time is precious, and I am plodding.

 DT500 MAG: – Man vs. Woman?

-CAMILLA: – I’m not too concerned that a man should hold the door open for me, but that we must try to act like human beings.
+CAMILLA: – I’m not too concerned that a man should hold the door open for me, but we must act like human beings.
 I do not believe in gender roles but meet each other human level.
-No stereotypes, but to take care of each other is the main strength in both sexes.
+No stereotypes, but taking care of each other is the main strength of both sexes.

 DT500 MAG: – we are talking love…yes, what about that love?

 CAMILLA: – There is an expectation that love is something you should have, but you are lucky if you experience it.
-If you want to live with someone for the rest of your life, you have to be damn tolerant.
-It must function for two.
+If you want to live with someone for the rest of your life, you must be damn tolerant, and it must function for two.

 DT500 MAG: – And contemporary -the gender theme…

 CAMILLA: – Much can be done by dropping the expected gender roles.
-You have to take each other for who you are.
-To bring out the best in each other.
-In the times when you disagree with each, you have to stand by that as well.
+You must take each other for who you are and bring out the best in each other.
+When you disagree with each other, you have to stand by that as well.

-CAMILLA: – I’m working on the “right now at the moment.”
+CAMILLA: – I’m working on the “right now.”
 To catch reality when it actually happens.
 I have dreams, too, visions, but I’m grounded in realism.
 I try to find a balance.
 About music – my idea is to continue to develop myself.
 Reach new goals.
-Although I do not know what that purpose is sometimes.
+Although I need to learn what that purpose is sometimes.
 I just continue to work on my music.
 To prepare me.
 Otherwise, it becomes boring.
 One must be uncomfortable to push yourself.

 “I have never made it easy.
 My dream has become the «right now at the moment» as I’m working on my album.”